‘On-the-go’ Be it eating, working or simply talking on-the-go, the phrase is only growing in popularity with modern technology. With

 13 Telesales Interview Questions You Must Know

 Telesales is the process of selling products and services of a company over the phone.
-Telesales is carried out either by phoning potential customers or by answering calls received from customers.
+It is carried out either by phoning your potential customers or by answering calls received from customers.

 In fact, many people start their careers in the field of telesales.
-And if you are interested in applying for a job in telesales, make sure you are familiar with some common questions.
+If you’re interested in applying for a telesales job, you must ensure that you’re familiar with some common questions.

 1. Why do you want to work in the field of telesales?

-If you are relatively new to this career, you should expect this question quite early on.
+If you’re relatively new to this career, you should expect this question quite early on.
 This is where your preparation comes in.

 Try to answer using some personal reasons supporting why you wish to work in telesales.
-Along with this, provide a reason that is connected to the specific job position.
+Along with this, you should provide a reason that is connected to the specific job position.

 For example, say the job is with an insurance company.
 You could tell the interviewer that the industry interests you and that it has a constantly growing market.